PhilipYip1988/python-tutorials/006_collections/readme.md

 items1.remove("apples")
 ```

-This function mutates the original list and an item higher than the index of the item being removed is shunted down by one index:
+This function mutates the original list and an item higher than the index of the item being removed will have an index integer value shunted down by 1:

 ![053_lists](./images/053_lists.png)